 There are several metrics that come into play.
 The LCP, the FID and the CLS.
 If these metrics are not met, Google will understand that the site is not performing and therefore will make it less visible.

-By contrast, this means that instead Faster, better performing websites see more traffic compared to slower competition.
+In contrast, this means that faster, higher-performing websites receive more traffic than slower competitors.

 In the time since the announcement, Google has continued to release more information about exactly how performance can impact search rankings.